WPPNets and WPPFlows: The Power of Wasserstein Patch Priors for Superresolution: WPPNets

-In other words, the network will be trained to map an observation $y$ onto the corresponding MAP estimator $x$ of $X$ given $Y=y$ under the prior distribution defined by the density $p_X \propto \varphi$ in Proposition \ref{thm_WPP_dist}.
+In other words, the network will be trained to map an observation $y$ onto the corresponding WPP reconstruction $x$, which is the minimizer of \eqref{WPP}.
+As the CNN $G_\theta$ is fully convolutional, we can apply it for images of arbitrary size.
+More precisely, $G_\theta$ maps a low-dimensional input image of size $n_1\times n_2$ to a high-resolution image of size $d_1\times d_2$ with $d_1=qn_1$ and $d_2=qn_2$, where $q$ is the magnification factor.

-However, when training a CNN, usually small parts of the training images are used to ensure the computational efficiency.
-In this case, due to the smaller number of patches in the reconstructions, the similarity of the patch distributions is not longer clear.
-Therefore, we divide our training data into disjoint batches $(B_j)_j$ of size $|B_j|=b$, $j=1,...,N_B$ with $\bigcup_{j=1}^{N_B} B_j=\{1,...,m\}$.
-Instead of comparing the patch distributions of $\tilde x$ and $y_j$ for each $j$ separately, we now compare the patch distribution of $\tilde x$ with the distribution of all patches within the images of the batch $B_j$.
-Formally, this corresponds to replacing in \eqref{eq_loss1} the term
+Since each training image shows only a small part of the considered texture or material, the patch distribution in this part might have a severe bias compared with the patch distribution in the whole texture or material because of local structures shown in this specific part.
+Consequently, the Wasserstein patch prior, which enforces equality of these patch distributions, does not make sense when it is applied on too small images.
+As a remedy, we divide our training data into disjoint batches $(B_j)_j$ of size $|B_j|=b$, $j=1,...,N_B$ with $\bigcup_{j=1}^{N_B} B_j=\{1,...,m\}$.
+Then the loss function \eqref{eq_loss1} can be rewritten to

+Instead of comparing the patch distributions of $\tilde x$ and $G_\theta (y_i)$ by $W_2^2(\mu_{G_\theta(y_i)},\mu_{\tilde x})$ for each $i$ separately, we now compare the patch distribution of $\tilde x$ with the distribution of all patches within the images of the batch $B_j$.
+This can be seen as a concatenation of the reconstructed images $G_\theta (y_i)$, $i \in B_j$ for some batch $B_j$, in order to reduce the bias of the patch distribution of the single reconstructions $G_\theta (y_i)$ compared to the patch distribution of all reconstructions.
+Formally, this corresponds to replacing in \eqref{eq_loss2} the term

 for $j=1,...,N_B$.
 Then, we obtain the loss function